DrGabor/LiDAR/README.md

 # LiDAR
-This code is related to LiDAR data processing, point set registration and SLAM algorithms.
+This code is related to LiDAR data processing, which includes but is not limited to road/obstacle segmentation, coarse/fine point set registration, 2D road shape analysis.
 If you have any problems, please feel free to contact me.

 -------------------